Skip to content

 NeoLoad.CapturePerformanceValue("First Level Folder", "Transaction1|Duration", "milliseconds", 120);

-Components of the second parameters can be separated by |.
-It allows to add more levels to the tree.
+Components of the second parameter can be separated by |.
+This allows you to add more levels to the tree.